 One annual scholarship of $1000.
 Recipients must be full-time undergraduate or graduate students (with preference given to graduate students) in good standing enrolled at Sam Houston State University; and majoring in Sociology.
 Financial need will be a consideration, but not a determining factor.
 An overall GPA of at least 3.0 is required.

 Recipients must be full-time graduate students, in good standing enrolled at Sam Houston State University; majoring in Sociology; demonstrating financial need; and maintaining an overall GPA of at least 3.0.

 Recipients must be graduate students in good standing enrolled at SHSU; majoring in Sociology; and recognized for past academic achievements and potential contributions to discipline of sociology.

 For graduate students, University scholarships and Graduate School Scholarships are also available.

-- To apply for the SUSU scholarships, go to http://www.shsu.edu/dept/financial-aid/scholarships
+- To apply for the SHSU scholarships, go to https://www.shsu.edu/dept/financial-aid/scholarships

 For more information, please contact

-Dr. Jason Konefal, Chair of the Scholarship Committee
+Dr. Jin Young Choi, Chair of the Scholarship Committee